 Applicants must be the head of a household.
 A “household” may be a couple (with or without children) or a single person (with or without children).

 Applicant must demonstrate a willingness to be an active part of the community, the neighborhood in which they live and be a volunteer contributor to the Heritage Village Community Association.
 Applicants must be employed or have a defined means of income.
 Applicants must have at least $1,000.00 for a down payment and good credit, or the ability to correct credit problems in a reasonable amount of time.
-Applicants can expect Turning Point Ministries will secure both a background and credit check at the point of application.
+Applicants can expect Turning Point Ministries will secure a credit check at the point of application.

 Applicant’s source(s) of income must be deemed “stable and dependable;” specifically, income through a temporary agency will not qualify toward Applicant’s source of income.
 Acceptable sources of income include, but are not limited to: wages, overtime, commissions, bonuses, self-employment, Social Security and child support.
 Applicants will be required to disclose all of their financial assets and liabilities and will be subject to approval by the lender.